home-assistant/home-assistant.io/source/_integrations/nest.markdown

 - It is recommended to let Home Assistant create the Pub/Sub subscription for you.
 However, if you would like more control you can enter a `susbcriber_id` in the configuration.
 See [Subscribe to Events](https://developers.google.com/nest/device-access/subscribe-to-events) for more instructions on how to manually create a subscription and use the full subscription name in the Home Assistant configuration e.g. `projects/gcp-project-name/subscriptions/subscription-id`

-# Legacy Works With Nest API
+# Legacy Works With Nest API (Deprecated)

-This section contains instructions for the Legacy [Works with Nest](https://developers.nest.com/) API.

 <div class='note warning'>

-New users are not currently able to set up a Works With Nest Developer account.
-The documentation is preserved here for existing users of the API.
+The Legacy [Works with Nest](https://developers.nest.com/) API is deprecated and will be removed in Home Assistant Core 2022.5.

 </div>

 {% details "Legacy Works with Nest Configuration Steps" %}